EVL networking in a nutshell

 EVL relies on Dovetail which can redirect ingress traffic between NIC drivers and the EVL core directly, either from the in-band or out-of-band stages, depending on whether such drivers have been adapted in order to handle traffic from the out-of-band stage.
 EVL can recognize the ethernet traffic it should handle based on two types of input filters:

 • VLAN tagging.
-Packets which belong to a so-called out-of-band VLAN are redirected to the EVL network stack, others are left for handling by the regular / in-band network stack.
-The EVL core provides a user interface for enabling a series of VLAN devices as out-of-band ports.
+Packets flowing into an out-of-band VLAN are redirected to the EVL network stack, others are left for handling by the regular / in-band network stack.
+Any valid VLAN number may be assigned to EVL for accepting traffic from it.

 Since the 802.1Q standard has been around for quite some time by now, most ethernet switches should pass on frames with the ethertype information set to the 802.1Q TPID “as is” to some hardware port, and they should also be able to cope with the four additional octets involved in VLAN tagging without having to lower the MTU everywhere (most equipments even support jumbo frames these days).

 • eBPF filtering.
-An eBPF program can be installed on a network device controlled by EVL in order to decide whether an ingress packet should be processed by the EVL network stack, the regular / in-band stack, or dropped.
+An eBPF program can be installed on any network device hosting an out-of-band port to decide whether an ingress packet should be processed by the EVL network stack, the regular (in-band) stack, or dropped.

 • Accept the packet for handling by the EVL network stack (EVL_RX_ACCEPT).